 \subsection{Implementation Details}

-We utilize PyTorch~\cite{paszke2019pytorch}, Huggingface's Transformers~\cite{wolf2020transformers} and Pytorch-Lightning to implement \methodName{}.
-For CSC task, we employ \methodName{} on MacBERT and SCOPE models to improve their performance.
-And for CGEC task, we utilize our framework on BART-Chinese and GECToR-Chinese models.
+We utilize PyTorch~\citep{paszke2019pytorch}, Huggingface's Transformers~\citep{wolf2020transformers} and Pytorch-Lightning to implement \methodName{}.
+For the CSC task, we employ \methodName{} on MacBERT and SCOPE models to improve their performance.
+For GEC, we utilize our framework on BART-Chinese and GECToR-Chinese models.
 The loss weights of both Error Detection and Error Type Identification sub-tasks $\lambda$ and $\mu$ are set to $1.0$.
 Other hyper-parameters utilized for training and inference are set in accordance with the corresponding original papers.

 All of our experiments are run on a Linux server equipped with 64 Intel(R) Xeon(R) Gold 6326 CPU cores and 8 NVIDIA GeForce RTX 3090 GPUs, and each experiment takes up 1 or 2 GPUs.